atbcb/ICTTestingBaseline/docs/17AudioVideo.md

 ### Audio
 * If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline test 20.
 Synchronized Media (Captions) and 21.
 Synchronized Media (Descriptions)
 * A text equivalent is not required for audio that is provided as an equivalent for video-only content.
 For example, it is not required to transcribe audio that is provided as an alternative to a silent movie.
+* Audio-only content may be stored in file formats typcially used for synchronized media.
+For example, a speech may be stored in a file where the video is simply a static graphic of the speaker's name and location.
+If the video component is static, and the information displayed in the video is also available as screen text, then treat the file as audio-only.
 * Audio-only content may be delivered as a downloadable file, streamed, or other means.
 * Short sounds used to notify the user, such as confirmation beeps and error notifications, are not included in this requirement.
 * Per Conformance Requirement 5, SC 1.4.2 applies to all audio content that automatically plays for more than 3 seconds.